Hampden-Sydney College (B.A., History-Political Science, 1967)

 Lynchburg Bar Association (former President); Virginia Bar Association; Virginia State Bar; American Board of Trial Advocates

 Bill Phillips joined Caskie & Frost in 2017 after having practiced law in Lynchburg and throughout Central Virginia since 1985.
 Bill’s practice focuses on civil litigation, business litigation, and insurance law.
 He has tried approximately 200 jury trials, and he is a former President of the Lynchburg Bar Association.

 A native of Lynchburg, Bill is a proud alumus of both the University of Richmond and the University of Richmond School of Law.

-Virginia State Bar; Virginia Bar Association; Virginia Trial Lawyers Association; Energy Bar Association; American Association for Justice
+Virginia State Bar; Virginia Association of Defense Attorneys; Virginia Trial Lawyers Association

 In 1896, George Evans Caskie opened the “Caskie Firm” in Lynchburg, Virginia.
 At the time, few could have predicted that well into the 21st century, the firm Mr. Caskie founded would be one of the most respected and prestigious law firms in Central Virginia.